 This is an advanced camp for students who have previously participated in Camp Shakespeare.
 The camp offers returning campers an expanded curriculum.

-An advanced opportunity for experienced campers ages 14-18 with a conservatory styled 3-week workshop that includes in-depth acting work highlighting vocal, physical, and acting techniques useful in performing Shakespeare, culminating in a performance on our Festival stage.
-Shakespeare Exploration is presented on the campus of the University of Missouri-Kansas City.
+An advanced opportunity for experienced campers ages 14-18 with a conservatory styled 3-week workshop that includes in-depth acting work highlighting vocal, physical, and acting techniques useful in performing Shakespeare, culminating in a performance opportunity.

 A one-week, half-day camp designed for our youngest Shakespeareans.
 It’s perfect for kids who are brand new to the Bard.
 Will’s Players will explore the life and times of Shakespeare and the basics of theatre, along with fun crafts, games, and improvisations.
 During the final class, students have the opportunity to share their work with family and friends.